Esteban795/2D-cloth-simulation/README.md

-# CLOTH SIMULATION
+# CLOTH SIMULATION (made in C with SDL2) ~~I don't know how to use OpenGL~~

 ## DISCLAIMER : at first, it was supposed to be only a small part of my [physics-simulation](https://github.com/Esteban795/physics-simulations) repository, but it turned out pretty cool so I decided to make it an entire project.
-See commits history there if you want the full progress of the work.
+See commits history there if you want the full work progress.

 <br />
 <br />